MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-limitations.md

 ms.date: 9/13/2023
 ---

-# Data Factory data pipeline limitations in Microsoft Fabric (preview)
+# Data Factory data pipeline limitations in Microsoft Fabric

 The following list describes the current limitations of pipelines in Data Factory in Microsoft Fabric.